Completing Your Program

 Congratulations on completing your program!

-There is a 60-day window for F-1 students and 30-day window for J-1 students following your program called the “grace period.”
+F-1 students have a 60-day window following their program end datecalled the “grace period.”
 During the grace period, F-1/J-1 students can:

 - Close your local bank accounts